-Step 2 – If the tenant does not respond to the notice to quit, the landlord then may commence a forcible entry and detainer action in the Local District Court by filing a Complaint and Summons.
-Landlord must obtain the summons form from the clerk of the court for $5 In addition, landlord must pay a filing fee of $75.
+Step 2 – If the tenant does not respond to the notice to quit, the landlord then may commence a forcible entry and detainer action by filing the Complaint (Form CV-007) and Summons (Form CV-034) which must be obtained from the Clerk’s Office ($5 fee) and must pay a filing fee of $75.

-Step 3 – The landlord must then take a copy of the summons and complaint to the sheriff for service on the tenant.
-The landlord must provide evidence of service, either from the sheriff, or if the sheriff is unable to serve, then landlord must mail the summons and complaint and file an Affidavit of Service with the court.
-The tenant will have to receive the summons at least seven days before the date of the hearing.
+Step 3 – The landlord must then take a copy of the Summons and Complaint to the sheriff for service on the tenant.
+The landlord must provide evidence of service, either from the sheriff, or if the sheriff is unable to serve, then landlord must mail the summons and complaint and file an Affidavit of Service (Form CV-204) with the court.
+The tenant will have to receive the summons at least seven (7) days before the date of the hearing.

 Step 4 – If the tenant fails to appear at the hearing, the court will issue a default judgment and tenant will have to vacate immediately.
 If the tenant still fails to vacate, the landlord may obtain a Writ of Possession (Form CV-195) from the court and have the sheriff remove the tenant.